douglaz/psl/Basic-Example.md

 Here, you will find `BasicExample.groovy`.
 This file provides an example of using the Groovy PSL syntax for defining predicates and rules, loading predicate data, running basic inferences, and learning rule weights.

-# Model: Predicates, Functions, and Constraints
+# Model: Predicates, Functions, Rules, and Constraints

  'BasicExample.groovy' defines 4 simple predicates:
 ### Predicates